| MONEY:

 value promulgated or claimed can be relied upon.

-It must be precise and unambiguous in its countability...different sized goats or unequal
+It must be precise and unambiguous in its countability.

-It must be durable, stable, resistant to rotting, decay and inflation...trust is
+It must be durable, stable, resistant to rotting, decay and inflation.

-It is very desirable that the money be portable and compact and of high "density"...tourism would be
+It is very desirable that the money be portable and compact and of high 'density'.

-In order to fulfill a wide variety of economic functions money must be obtainable and of a suitable
+In order to fulfil a wide variety of economic functions money must be obtainable and of a suitable form.

 As a minimum requirement, it must be a satisfactory medium to transact all the various forms of payment,